 There's literally going to be a 'Brianstorm'

-Arctic Monkeys fans have been reacting to the news that the UK’s next storm will be called Storm Brian, a name curiously similar to the band’s 2007 single ‘Brianstorm’.
+Arctic Monkeys fans have been reacting to the news that ‘Storm Brian’ is set to hit the UK, a name curiously similar to the band’s 2007 single ‘Brianstorm’.

 Watch Arctic Monkeys’ video for ‘Brianstorm’ below:

 Arctic Monkeys bassist Nick O’Malley confirmed that the band started recording their eagerly-anticipated new album in September while also revealing that it should be released in 2018.

 Aside from the growth of Alex Turner’s new beard, news from the Sheffield group has been relatively quiet over the last few years.
 A number of photos of the group seemingly in the studio emerged earlier this year, sparking speculation that work was well underway on album six – before rumours of them making their comeback at TRSNMT Festival turned out to be false.